gradywright/gradywright.github.io/research.md

 <li style="margin-bottom: 6px;">

 V. Shankar, G. B. Wright, and A. Narayan.
 A Robust Hyperviscosity Formulation for Stable RBF-FD Discretizations of Advection-Diffusion-Reaction Equations on Manifolds. <i>SIAM J. Sci.
-Comput.</i>, Accepted (2020) (<a href="https://arxiv.org/abs/1910.07059">arxiv</a>).
+Comput.</i>, 42(4), A2371-A2401 (2020) (<a href="https://arxiv.org/abs/1910.07059">arxiv</a>).

 </li>